 No. You get there by tapping into the experience and savvy of mentors and experts and colleagues willing to share (while you’re building your own foundation of experience).

 That’s where knowing where to turn comes in.

 It’s good to have a one-stop resource for all the idea vetting, implementation strategies, skill-set expansion, and high-end reality checks you need to goose your mojo (and bring in the Major Bucks).

-Here’s an excellent one-stop resource like that, sitting right under your nose…
+And remember, you have an excellent one-stop resource like that here, sitting right under your nose…